 Beyond Good Manners

-Since this is Thanksgiving week, it got me thinking about how we say thank you to our website visitors.
-Many of us were taught to say please and thank you, and those good manners translate well to the online experience.
+Many of us were taught to say please and thank you when we were growin up, and those good manners translate well to the online experience.
 Your website thank you page says a lot about you and your brand.
 In this post I’ll share lessons we’ve learned while helping our clients say thanks, track those conversion in Analytics and and gain more business.

 Tie to Analytics Goals

 Setting up goals in Analytics takes a bit of care.
-A specialized website thank you page after a form fill out should trigger a goal in Google Analytics.
+A specialized website thank you page created for after a form is filled out should trigger a goal in Google Analytics.
+If you’re not tracking your online marketing, there’s no way of knowing what’s working and what isn’t.
 For example, we tie thank you pages to goals for things like:

 - Filling out a form